phamcongthuy/challenge/_connect/eayikes.md

   businesses, organizations, and schools, and bridging relationships into higher-socioeconomic areas by facilitating programs for all people in the space.
-category_metrics: >-
+category_metrics:
+  - Adults getting sufficient social & emotional support
+  - Rates of volunteerism
-  ['Adults getting sufficient social & emotional support', 'Rates of volunteerism', 'Total number of local social media friends and connections Angelenos have']
+  - Total number of local social media friends and connections Angelenos have
+category_other:
-category_other: '[''LA is the best place to LEARN'']'
+  - LA is the best place to LEARN
-unique_identifier: 84vo4gcx
 category: connect
 uri: /connect/eayikes/
 order: 4
 project_image: /assets/images/connect/eayikes.jpg
 is_finalist: true
-project_proposal_impact: []

 ---